Back to Papers

 Explores whether online public outputs (code, writing, competition rankings) can serve as better predictors of intelligence and talent than traditional IQ tests.

-status: Notes
+status: Rough

 Status Indicator